TrueLabCreations/http-reverse-proxy/README.md

 logger.info({ hostname: hostname }, "Https Lets Encrypt Test Proxy started");
 ```
-To test the retrieval of certificates from Let's Encrypt, you need a hostname pointed to your ip-address (the network side of the router).
-You also need to instruct your router to forward packets arriving on port 80 and port 443 to your local system.
-A starting point can be found [here](https://www.howtogeek.com/66214/how-to-forward-ports-on-your-router/)

-You can obtain a temporary host name from  sites like [no-ip](https://www.noip.com/remote-access) or [DysDNS](https://dyn.com/remote-access/).
-I am sure there a many others.

 Once the ground-work is laid, replace `<Your Host Name>` with your registered hostname.
 Compile and run the project.

 The proxy will start and request a certificate for your hostname.
 This certificate will not be backed by a 'certificate authority'.
 However, Once you have verified the system is working you can change the routingOptions.https.letsEncrypt.production to 'true', delete the old certificates and run it again.

 In a manner similar to the prior examples, enter your host name into the browser and you should receive a response from Server1 or Server2.
 If you have not received a producton certificate you will get the same warning as the self signed certificates.

 Sometimes modern routers will not allow you to open a page with the web address of the router.
-This is an attempt to twart a hack called 'DNS rebinding'.
+This is an attempt to twart a hack called `DNS rebinding`.
 If the browser cannot open the page, try your phone with the wi-fi turned off.

 ---